French left headed for parliament majority - poll

 Even if the Socialists do not win an outright majority, the support of hard leftists and environmentalists should allow Hollande to push ahead with his tax-and-spend plans because the opposition right would struggle to oppose them.

-The Ipsos Logica projections were based on a poll of nearly 900 people on June 1-2 for Radio France.
-The OpinionWay survey was based on a sample of 1,697 people interviewed June 4-5.
+The projections were based on a poll of nearly 900 people on June 1-2 for Radio France.